garethredfern/redfern-dev/content/articles/authentication-laravel-sanctum-fortify-for-an-spa.md

 use Illuminate\Auth\Notifications\ResetPassword;
 ```

-Add the following in the AuthServiceProvider’s boot method:
+Add the following in the `AuthServiceProvider` boot method, this will create the URL which is used in the SPA with a generated token:

 ```php
 ResetPassword::createUrlUsing(function ($user, string $token) {